DEShawResearch/SIMPLEchangepoint/core_package/README.md

 where data is a 2D numpy array or pytables (HDF5) CArray or EArray, and lam is the lambda parameter to control the magnitude of the penalty function.
-See Python docstrings for full details.
+See Python docstrings for full details, including how to modify the form of the penalty function.

 To run from a command line: